-How to Fix Corrupted Data on Your PS4
+Fix Corrupted System Data

 There are a couple of ways to fix this.
 The simplest option if it happens during installation is to delete the corrupted data file, give the disk a wipe, and try again.
 To do this, go to Notifications on the PS4 home screen, press OPTIONS and select Downloads.

 Next, highlight the corrupted data (denoted by a grey thumbnail with a jagged line through it), press OPTIONS and delete the data.

 Finally, give the game disc a wipe, making sure it’s clean and smudge-free, and try reinstalling the game.
 If the problem reappears or your PS4 isn’t allowing you to delete the corrupted file, then you’ll need to try another solution.